Restaurant Accounting: The Ultimate Guide

 2. Inventory Management

 Like most businesses, restaurants must manage an inventory of raw materials that will be converted into a final product that is sold to customers.
-Inventory Management allows you to account for and carefully manage the value of these raw materials on your balance sheet to minimize the cost of goods sold.
+Restaurant inventory management allows you to account for and carefully manage the value of these raw materials on your balance sheet to minimize the cost of goods sold.

 In other industries, such as retail or manufacturing, businesses can often get away with quarterly or annual inventory counts.
 Restaurants, however, need to take inventory counts as frequently as daily, weekly, or monthly—especially as inventory is more prone to waste, spoilage, and theft.